Skip navigation

 • Italian cultural studies

 My research considers histories and technologies of operatic performance across the 19th and early 20th centuries.
-I’ve published articles on Giuseppe Verdi and Italian nation-building, operatic mobility, vocal celebrity culture, and early radio.
-My first monograph, Networking Operatic Italy (University of Chicago Press, 2021) explores how networks of opera production and critical discourse enabled by new transport and communications technologies shaped Italian cultural identities during the years immediately preceding and following the country’s unification in 1861.
-I’m currently working on an article on the critical language of operatic staging (at the intersection with cinema) at the 1930s Maggio Musicale Fiorentino, and on a new book about mise-en-scène and the visual arts in early twentieth-century Italy.
+I’ve published articles on Verdi and Italian nation-building, operatic mobility, vocal celebrity culture, early radio, and interwar staging practices.
+My first monograph, Networking Operatic Italy (University of Chicago Press, 2021) explores how networks of opera production and critical discourse enabled by new transport and communication technologies shaped Italian cultural identities during the late Risorgimento.

 • Please visit the Pure Research Information Portal for further information